PaloAltoNetworks/git-security/README.md

 ## Pre-Receive Hook Enforcement

-Using this automation the pre-receive hooks of a github repository can be enabled or disabled by specifying the value in the environmental variables
+Using this automation the pre-receive hooks of a github repository can be enabled or disabled.

+The following environment variables must be set to enforce the automation:

 ```
-ENVIRONMENT VARIABLES:
 GITHUB_HOST                     Github Host
 GH_TOKEN                        Github PAT
 GIT_PRE_RECEIVE_HOOKS_ENABLE    Pre-receive hooks to be enabled
 GIT_PRE_RECEIVE_HOOKS_DISABLE   Pre-receive hooks to be disabled
 ```

+The user can specify the hooks to enable or disable or both

 ## License